 The PC Financial Mastercard offers a decent return.
 You’ll earn 25 PC Optimum Points per $1 dollar spent at Shoppers Drug Mart, 20 points per $1 spent at PC Travel, and 10 points per $1 spent on all other purchases.
 When you use your PC Optimum card, you’ll earn at least 3 cents per litre in PC Optimum points at Esso/Mobil locations.

 You only get two additional benefits with this card.
 There’s purchase assurance, which protects your purchases from loss, theft, and damage for 90 days as well as extended warranty which doubles your warranty up to an additional year.

 Truth be told, this credit card is not as impressive as the other PC Mastercards, but you may not have a choice.
-The PC World Mastercard has a minimum income requirement of $60,000 while the World Elite version has an $80,000 minimum income requirement.
+The PC World Mastercard has a minimum income requirement of $60,000 while the PC Financial World Elite Mastercard has an $80,000 minimum income requirement.
 Assuming your credit score is in good standing, the card you get will be determined on what your household income is.

 The good thing is, all three of the cards have no annual fee, plus you’ll be earning extra points no matter what so you really can’t lose.

 How PC Optimum works

 PC Optimum is the loyalty program of Shoppers Drug Mart and Loblaws owned stores which includes No Frills, Loblaws, Real Canadian Superstore, Zehrs, Independent, Valu-mart, Fortinos, Loblaws City Market, Provigo, Joe Fresh, Beauty Boutique, and Dominion.